 3. Nasu Ropeway

 Located in the northernmost part of Tochigi Prefecture, the active volcano Mount Chausu stands as the main peak of Nasu Mountain Range.
-Mount Chausu with an altitude of 1,915 meters is very popular hiking spot for its rather easy hiking trails and the beautiful scenery it offers from the top.
+Mount Chausu with an altitude of 1,915 meters is a very popular hiking spot for its rather easy hiking trails and the beautiful scenery it offers from the top.

-You can ascend Mount Chausu by foot from the bottom but also can take Nasu Ropeway which takes you to the ninth station of the mountain.
+You can ascend Mount Chausu by foot from the bottom but also can take the Nasu Ropeway which takes you to the ninth station of the mountain.
 Nasu Ropeway is a popular way to enjoy the seasonal views of the mountain and surrounding areas.

-From Tokyo Station, take JR Tohoku Shinkansen to Nasu Shiobara Station, take local bus bound for Sangaku Station and get off at Nasu Ropeway Station.
+From Tokyo Station, take JR Tohoku Shinkansen to Nasu Shiobara Station, take a local bus bound for Sangaku Station and get off at Nasu Ropeway Station.